 Semi-regular tessellations combine two or more different regular polygons to fill the plane.
 Can you find all the semi-regular tessellations?

-The opposite vertices of a square have coordinates (a,b) and (c,d).
+A and C are the opposite vertices of a square ABCD, and have coordinates (a,b) and (c,d), respectively.
 What are the coordinates of the vertices B and D?
 What is the area of the square?

 A game for 2 players

 Jo made a cube from some smaller cubes, painted some of the faces of the large cube, and then took it apart again.
 45 small cubes had no paint on them at all.
 How many small cubes did Jo use?